Kanna Laddu Thinna Aasaiya

 Kanna Laddu Thinna Aasaiya, also known by the initialism KLTA, is a 2013 Indian Tamil-language romantic comedy film directed by K. S. Manikandan in his debut.
 The film stars Santhanam, Srinivasan, newcomer Sethu and Vishakha.
-Based on the 1981 Tamil Indru Poi Naalai Vaa by K. Bhagyaraj, it revolves around three friends who fall for the same girl, who has just moved into their neighbourhood.
+Based on the 1981 Tamil Indru Poi Naalai Vaa by K. Bhagyaraj, it revolves around three friends who fall in love with a girl living in their neighbourhood.

 Kanna Laddu Thinna Aasaiya marked Santhanam's venture into film production with his Handmade Films.
 The film was co-produced by Rama Narayanan via Sri Thenandal Films while Thaman S scored the soundtrack, and cinematography was handled by Balasubramaniem.
 It was released on 13 January 2013, and became a box office success.

 Plot

 Kaalkattu Kaliyaperumal alias KK, Power Kumar and Shiva are three unemployed friends who frequently drink and chase girls.
 A girl named Sowmiya moves in with her family to the house opposite Shiva.
-The three friends fall for the girl's beauty and make a gentlemen's agreement to let the girl choose her boyfriend.
+The three friends are smitten by her and make a gentlemen's agreement to let the girl choose her boyfriend.
 The three attempt different methods to woo her.
 Shiva helps Sowmiya's aunt with household work; KK joins Sowmiya's uncle to learn singing; and Power joins Sowmiya's father to learn Bharatanatyam.

 One day, when none of Sowmiya's family members are home, the three eventually profess their love, leaving Sowmiya confused.
-Following the advice of her neighbour, Sowmiya reveals to all three that she loves actor Silambarasan alias Simbu.
+Following the advice of her neighbour, Sowmiya reveals to all three that she loves actor Simbu.
 The neighbourhood boys then decide to bring Simbu as a gift for Sowmiya's birthday, but Simbu denies knowing her.
 They then hire a thug named "Kolaveri" David to kidnap Simbu, but he kidnaps Sowmiya instead.
 As Simbu refused to help them, Shiva, KK, and Power go and save Sowmiya from David, and she chooses Shiva because Power and KK had earlier beaten Sowmiya's uncle and father severely; they later marry.